neuromatch/mexa-hack/rules.md

 All projects should be submitted through [this link](https://airtable.com/app3qpCRLWwTWEy6S/pagJMzEo5H8pxlPk5/form).
 Submissions are required to include:
 * a link to the project code repository
 * a slide deck sharing about your project.
 Please make a copy of [this slide deck](https://docs.google.com/presentation/d/18sHLb7fI7khq8_v2OsqlYldysXNlOyXX0o4Rkghs3e0/edit?usp=sharing) and cover all of the included topics
 * a recorded video presenting your slide deck, this should be no more than 10 minutes
+  * videos should not be sped up, teams who do this will be docked points

 Judging will take place asynchronously for all virtual events.
 You won't have a chance to present your project to the judges synchronously, so please make sure your submission covers what you'd like to share with the judges!
-Winners will be announced Tuesday, December 10 at 5 p.m.
-UTC.

 You are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
 It's okay if you didn't finish your hack—that happens all the time.